-Edith Wharton, “The Pelican”
+Edith Wharton, “Expiation”

 A champion of America’s great writers and timeless works, Library of America guides readers in finding and exploring the exceptional writing that reflects the nation’s history and culture.